swastik1990/database/README.md

 # How To

-To get started on the hands-on exemples, please visit the README section of each topics:
+To get started on the hands-on exemples, please visit the README section of each topic:

 - [PostgreSQL](PostgreSQL/README.md)